Samuel Braden: Leadership

 Students also became increasingly discontent when it came to racial disparity on-campus during this era.
 On May 15, 1968, Braden appointed a Task Force on Inter-Group Relations, which had composed recommendations for improving campus diversity.
 Upon their suggestion, Braden had accepted forty-seven students into the university who were fit for his High Potential Students Program, an initiative which allowed students with academic troubles to be admitted into the school.
 By the end of the year, 300 new African-American students enrolled at ISU, two-thirds of them from the new program.
 Braden was confident in his ability to handle such topics in a safe, effective way.
 However, for the next year of his presidency (1968–1969), civil rights protests and outbreaks damaged the school's reputation with local authorities.
 While on-campus activist groups were taking a stand against nationwide racial injustices, a heavy weight was placed on Braden's shoulders to make decisions on adjusting racial representation.
 Campus' Black Student Association demanded several things from Braden, including mandatory air time on the school's radio station, as well as representation in the school newspaper.
 They were granted these wishes, and president Braden created an organization consisting of black students, who would determine what African-American idol the East Gate building would be renamed after.
 After these requests were settled, many more riots took place.
 Braden had, on one occasion, requested that students not leave their dormitories, for fear of being hurt in community rioting.
 This year, dubbed the "Year of Disruption", polarized the Illinois State University community to an extent never seen before.

 Samuel E. Braden resigned from his presidency on June 12, 1969.
 He described his leave as "neither hasty nor capricious," and felt that he no longer wanted to grapple with the issues that faced university presidents at that time.
 He was more of a pacifist himself, and the violence and trouble ensuing throughout the country left him feeling incapable of serving the school further.

 Death

-Samuel Edward Braden passed away August 13, 2003, at 89 years old.
+Samuel Edward Braden died August 13, 2003, at 89 years old.
 He died in Bloomington, Indiana, and was buried at the Indiana Veterans Memorial Cemetery in Madison.